 The Austen Riggs Center’s policy on disclosure, in keeping with requirements of the Massachusetts Medical Society, requires continuing education planners and speakers to disclose any relevant financial interest or other relationship with commercial entities that could pose a potential conflict of interest in the presentation of this educational activity.
 The Austen Riggs Center Continuing Medical Education Committee has established policies for identifying and resolving all conflicts of interest prior to this educational activity.
 The Austen Riggs Center accepts no commercial support of any kind to support our CME/CE activity.

 The Austen Riggs Center Inc. also designates this live interactive webinar for (see specific event) continuing education credit(s) (CE) for psychology.

 Austen Riggs Center, Inc. is recognized by the New York State Education Department’s State Board for Psychology as an approved provider of continuing education for licensed psychologists #PSY-0115.

 The Austen Riggs Center Inc. is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The Austen Riggs Center maintains responsibility for the program and its content.
 For additional information about this program, please call the Erikson Institute Education Coordinator, at 413.931.5230.

-- 9.00 APAThe Austen Riggs Center, Inc. designates this live interactive webinar for 9.00 continuing education credit(s) (CE) for psychology.
+- 9.00 APAThe Austen Riggs Center, Inc. designates this for 9.00 continuing education credit(s) (CE) for psychology.
 The Austen Riggs Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The Austen Riggs Center maintains responsibility for the program and its content.